-Umberto Pedraglio was born in Como in 1978 where he started playing the cello with Guido Boselli and Paolo Beschi at Conservatorio “G. Verdi”.
-He later attended specialization classes with Giovanni Gnocchi, Stefano Cerrato, Enrico Bronzi and Giovanni Sollima at Fondazione S. Cecilia in Portogruaro and Fondazione R. Romanini in Brescia.
-He graduated magna cum laude in Composition under Carlo Ballarini and Ivan Fedele at Conservatorio di Como, under Azio Corghi and Mauro Bonifacio at Accademia Musicale Chigiana in Siena and at Conservatorio di Milano under Alessandro Solbiati.
-He attended specialization courses under Fedele at Accademia Nazionale di Santa Cecilia in Rome, being awarded the “Hausmann & Co. – Patek Philippe” prize in 2013.
+Born in Como in 1978, he studied cello with Guido Boselli at Como Music Conservatory, later specializing in cello with Giovanni Gnocchi, Stefano Cerrato, Siegfried Palm, Enrico Bronzi and Giovanni Sollima.
+He graduated summa cum laude and a mention in Composition, under the tutelage of Carlo Ballarini and Ivan Fedele at Como’s Conservatory, pursuing his studies with Azio Corghi and Mauro Bonifacio at Accademia Musicale Chigiana in Siena, and with Alessandro Solbiati at Milan’s Conservatory.
+He took part in international masterclasses with George Benjamin, Wolfgang Rihm, Anders Hillborg, João Pedro Oliveira, Jean-Claude Risset, Stefano Gervasoni and Claudio Ambrosini.
+He specialized under Ivan Fedele’s baton at Accademia Nazionale di Santa Cecilia in Rome, winning the “Hausmann & Co. – Patek Philippe” prize in 2013.

-Founder of Appassionato Ensemble and of Como Contemporary Festival, a festival of contemporary music and other arts, since 2016, he is the Artistic Director of Associazione Culturale Polifonie.
-He is the titular teacher of Cello and Ensemble Music at Music High School “T. Ciceri” in Como.
-Since 2012, he has been teaching in a cello masterclass every year at Landesakademie für die Musizierende Jugend in Ochsenhausen, Baden-Württemberg, one of the most important national youth academies in Germany.
+dedicated International Composition Competition, and creator of the Como Contemporary Festival – International Contemporary Music and Other Arts Festival – since 2016 he’s the artistic director of Associazione Culturale Polifonie, through which he promotes the diffusion of contemporary music, also among young people and emerging artists.
+After having obtained a master’s degree in Didactics for Musical Instruments and having passed the professorship competition based on exams and qualifications, he was titular teacher of Cello at Music High School “T. Ciceri” in Como for many years; at the moment he teaches Composition at Conservatorio di Musica “A. Boito” in Parma.
+Since 2012, he has been teaching in a cello masterclass every year at Landesakademie für die Musizierende Jugend in Ochsenhausen, one of the most important musical academies for young musicians in Baden-Württemberg, Germany.
 Umberto plays a period cello dating back to the late 1700s by Pierre Auguste Mauchand.